Torn Or Split Earlobes

 Earlobe Reduction

 Earlobes may be large from birth but commonly get bigger with age.
 A large earlobe may require substantial ear jewelry for appropriate balance; small studs may appear “lost” within the space of a fleshy earlobe.
-Large earlobes can be sagging and hang down too far which may benefit from a decrease of the hanging curvature.
+Large earlobes can sag and hang down too far, which may benefit from a decrease in the hanging curvature.

 In other instances, the earlobe is rather fleshy and elongated requiring a decrease of the overall length.
 An earlobe reduction is performed in the office under local anesthesia with the option of a sedative.
 Sometimes, earlobe reduction is performed in conjunction with a face and neck lift procedure.

 Earlobe Reconstruction (Ear Lobe Repair)

 A variety of problems may require reconstructive surgery of the earlobes.
-Earlobe abnormalities may result from hereditary abnormalities, traumatic events, surgical procedures (i.e., for skin cancer treatment) or earlobe changes due to body art.
+Earlobe abnormalities may result from hereditary abnormalities, traumatic events, surgical procedures (i.e., for skin cancer treatment), or earlobe changes due to body art.
 The reconstructive approaches to most of these problems differ and depend on the specific needs of the patient.
 Often, a creative and artistic eye is helpful in planning these delicate earlobe procedures.

-Contact
+Contact Us